UniqueNetwork/unique_docs/docs/sdk-docs/architecture.md

 2. SubstrateRest sends request parameters into SubstrateClient.
 3. SubstrateClient builds an unsigned extrinsic.
 4. SDK uses the Account package to sign an extrinsic and sends it into SubstrateRest.
-5. SubstrateRest sends a signed extrisic into the blockchain.
+5. SubstrateRest sends a signed extrinsic into the blockchain.
 6. Blockchain changes its condition according to the signed extrinsic.
 7. SDK can request new blockchain state / extrinsic status.